Want to go somewhere good?

 The Empathy Museum

-A series of inventive participatory projects designed to promote empathy: hear someone’s story while wearing their shoes, read a book recommended by a stranger, or borrow a person to talk to
+A series of inventive participatory projects designed to promote empathy: hear someone’s story while wearing their shoes, read a book recommended by a stranger, borrow a person to talk to…

 The Marginalian

-With The Marginalian, Brooklyn-based digester of good things Maria Popova offers weekly servings of thoughtful, inspiring and consoling content from across the arts and beyond
+With The Marginalian, Brooklyn-based digester of interesting things Maria Popova offers weekly servings of thoughtful, inspiring and consoling content from across the arts and beyond.

 Tim Clare

-A writer who generously offers galvanising (free) help to the Not Yet Writing community.
-Tim’s two podcast series – 100 Day Writing Challenge and Couch to 80K Writing Boot Camp – can help you break free of doubt and put words on the page
+A Norwich-based writer who generously offers galvanising help to the Not Yet Writing community, free of charge.
+Tim’s two podcast series – 100 Day Writing Challenge and Couch to 80K Writing Boot Camp – can help you break free of doubt and put words on the page.

 The School of Life

-Intelligently delivered advice on how to do better with work, relationships and other areas that challenge us; the content of their free newsletters can be thought provoking enough to entirely shift your mood
+Intelligently delivered advice on how to do better with work, relationships and other areas that challenge us; the content of their newsletters can entirely shift your sense of something.

 Public information films

-The National Archives’ evocative portal into the (familiar but often now pretty weird-seeming) past: lots of ‘We Know Best’ kind of stuff, including 1945’s Coughs and Sneezes through to the ‘Charley Says’ films of the 1970s and the Terrifying Headstone of the 1987 AIDS campaign
+The National Archives’ evocative portal into the (familiar but often now pretty weird-seeming) past: lots of ‘We Know Best’ kind of stuff, including 1945’s Coughs and Sneezes through to the iconic ‘Charley Says’ films of the 1970s and the Terrifying Headstone of the 1987 AIDS campaign.

 English idioms

-The Black Narcissus is the blog of my friend Neil, and features his unapologetically subjective thoughts about perfume, as well as interesting insights into his life working as an English teacher in Japan (his book, Perfume: In Search of Your Signature Scent, is an excellent digest of smells worth trying in your quest to find The One)
+The blog of my old friend Neil Chapman, The Black Narcissus features unapologetically subjective thoughts about perfume, as well as interesting insights into Neil’s life working as an English teacher in Japan (his book, Perfume: In Search of Your Signature Scent, is also excellent).